Top three reasons to go canyoneering near Zion

 Choose how you spend your day

-Head to Utah’s magnificent canyons for a stunning half-day canyoneering tour!
+Head to Zion’s magnificent canyons for a stunning half-day canyoneering tour!
 Join your experienced local guide and hike, climb, squeeze, swim, rappel, support, laugh, cry, and much more in amazing all-natural landscapes.
 Your guide knows all the best canyoneering locations around Zion, and they’ll make sure that the routes you choose are ideal for your experience and fitness levels.
-Due to restrictions, all canyoneering trips are located outside of the Park but don’t worry—your guides know some pretty amazing places!

-Gather some friends and family and make your way to Utah, for a 6-8 hour adventure of a lifetime!
+Gather some friends and family and make your way to Zion, Utah, for a 6-8 hour canyoneering adventure with expert guides!
 Canyoneering is a unique and addictive hybrid adventure experience specific to the Zion area.
-Whether you’re a newcomer or an experienced canyoneer, you’ll enjoy hiking, rappelling, and scrambling amazing wet slot canyons, enjoying the amazing views along the way.
-Due to National Park restrictions, all canyoneering trips are located outside of Zion National Park but don’t worry—your guides know some pretty amazing places!
+Whether you’re a newcomer or an experienced canyoneer, you’ll enjoy hiking, rappelling, and scrambling Zion’s amazing wet slot canyons, enjoying the amazing views along the way.

 Meet your guide